The Mc-Business Model: McDonald's in the 21st CenturyWritten by Marc Alringer

 Like I said, we’ll get to the computers later.
 And it is now “later.”

 McDonald’s is fighting fire with silicon.
 Instead of bending to worker will, they’re trying to automate their stores, and it makes a lot of financial sense.

 If they’re required to pay the $15 an hour, their profit margins are going to shrink drastically.
 So instead of losing a decent amount of money in perpetuum, they’d rather buy computers to do something that computers already basically do.

 They’re going to have the customer, via touch kiosk or mobile device, order their meals.

-It makes cents, though.
-These companies’ business models rely on (or exploit, as some would say) cheap labor.
+It makes sense, though.
+These companies’ business models rely on (or exploit as some would say) cheap labor.
 So if cheap labor becomes not so cheap anymore, there’s no point in keeping it; especially with the ubiquity of computers, a one-time investment will last for years and years.